depaljas/depaljas.github.io/_posts/2023-01-01-trying-jekyll.markdown

 Pagination is enabled, but I couldn't find an index.html page...
 ```

 Apparently, this theme requires an index.html, so I renamed index.markdown to index.html, which got rid of the message and made the posts show up again.
+In hindsight, this was mentioned in the FAQ for [jekyll-dash][dash-gh].

 Publishing the theme
 --------------------